Destinations Greece The Cyclades Mykonos

 Must ordera Mythos and patience for the room to fill

-The longest-running nightlife institution in Mykonos Town — four floors of bars and a yard that spills into the alley, mixed crowd, open until daylight.
-Not for the cocktail purist; for the late-night Mykonos experience nobody else does the same way.
-The Mykonos Town finish to most Mykonian nights since 1978.
+The longest-running nightlife institution in Mykonos Town: four floors of bars and a yard that spills into the alley, a mixed crowd, open until daylight.
+Not for the cocktail purist, but for a late-night Mykonos nowhere else on the island does quite the same.
+The Mykonos Town finish to most nights here since 1978.

 Since the 1980sLate · all nightMixed crowd